sokra/items-store/README.md

 `rebaseUpdate` default to an identity function that just returns `update`.

+`applyNewData: function(oldData, newData)` Apply new data (from `ItemsStore.setItemData`) to old data.
+The new data for the items is returned.
+Usually the function doesn't modify `oldData`, but this is not required by items-store (but react requires immutable props and state).
+A possible optimization is to return the `oldData` object when it is equal to `newData` (and do the same for nested objects).

+`applyNewData` defaults to an identity function that just returns `newData`.

 **timing**

 `queueRequest: function(fn)` Called when the store want to do something.
 It's called with a async function `fn(callback)` that should be called sometime in the future.
 You should wait at least one tick before calling `fn` if you want multiple reads/writes to be merged.
 You can use a shared queue to queue from multiple stores.